Tebibit to Gigabit Converter

 The prefix 'giga-' originates from the Greek word "gigas," meaning "giant," and was adopted as an SI prefix in 1960 to denote a factor of 109 (one billion).
 In computing and telecommunications, the gigabit became prominent with the rise of high-speed networking technologies like Gigabit Ethernet in the late 1990s and early 2000s.
 While 'giga-' strictly means 109, its usage sometimes caused confusion with binary multiples (230), leading to the creation of the IEC binary prefix 'gibi-' (Gib).

-Common Uses for tebibits and gigabits
+Common Uses and Applications: tebibits vs gigabits

 Explore the typical applications for both Tebibit (imperial/US) and Gigabit (imperial/US) to understand their common contexts.